PrestaShop/PrestaShop/tests/puppeteer/README.md

 | PASSWD              | PASSWD of your PrestaShop website (default to **prestashop_demo**) |

 ### Launch script
-If you want to run the Linkchecker test you can run the script **test/linkchecker.js**
+If you want to run the links checker test you can run the script **test/linkchecker.js**

 #### With default values